-- 1. A training program on informed consent that tailors different training topics to different staff roles and has made the training required for newly hired staff and existing staff who were not trained. - An informed consent process that includes clinicians explaining expected difficulties, recovery time, pain management, and restrictions after a test, treatment, or procedure, and gives the patient an opportunity to ask questions. - Consent forms document the name of the clinician performing the test, treatment, or procedure, information about whether the clinician is expected to be absent, and whether any assistants or trainees will be involved. - 4.
+- 1. A training program on informed consent that tailors different training topics to different staff roles and has made the training required for newly hired staff and existing staff who were not trained. - 2.
+An informed consent process that includes clinicians explaining expected difficulties, recovery time, pain management, and restrictions after a procedure, and gives the patient an opportunity to ask questions. - Consent forms document the name of the clinician performing the procedure, information about whether the clinician is expected to be absent (if applicable), and whether any assistants or trainees will be involved (if applicable). - 4.
 Consent forms written at a 6th grade reading level or lower. - 5.
-A process to ensure that prior to conducting the informed consent discussion, the patient/legal guardian's preferred language is identified, and a medical interpreter is provided, and the consent form or electronic medical record that indicates whether an interpreter was used. - 6.
+A process to ensure that prior to conducting the informed consent discussion, the patient/legal guardian's preferred language is identified, and where needed, a medical interpreter is provided (not a family member or caregiver), and the consent form or electronic medical record that indicates whether an interpreter was used. - 6.
 Requires clinicians at the hospital to use the "teach back method" with patients/legal guardians.

-Download the complete 2023 Leapfrog Hospital Survey scoring algorithms document at Hospital Scoring and Results webpage.
+Download the complete Leapfrog Hospital Survey scoring algorithms document at Hospital Scoring and Results webpage.